 - Coordinating when to plant or harvest crops

 - Predicting the emergence or arrival of animals, insects and bird migration

 - Alerting you when insect pests will emerge and when to pick them off food crops

 - Designing orchards and the planting and ripening of fruit crops

 - Designing backyard habitats for food, shelter, and places to raise young

 One day I read about how some Plains Indians peoples would plant their crops of corn (maize) and travel many miles away for hunting or other activities.
 People of the migrating band could tell when their corn was ready to be harvested hundreds of miles away back home.
 They knew this by what was blooming or what activity was happening where they were.

 This goes way past simply identifying and observing to truly knowing and understanding the land that you live in.
 This is deep traditional environmental knowledge (TEK).

-Your observations and data can also help scientific study.
-Some scientific projects have citizen science projects for people to participate in.
+Your phenology observations and data can also help scientific study.
+Some scientific projects have citizen science projects for people to take part in.

 There are scientific organizations around the world that track phenological change.
 The USA National Phenology Network has good information on indicator plants.
 Nature Watch is a Canadian site that has information on watching frogs, ice, plants, and worms.
 And the ATTRA Phenology Web Links Page gives basic information on indicator plants, citizen science projects, and other resources.